 Let’s cut to the chase.
-What teachers have accomplished this past year is extraordinary.
-So as we celebrate the end of this unholy school year (and man are we celebrating), let’s treat teachers like the queens and kings they are, yes?
-You don’t need to spend a lot of money to show teachers some serious appreciation as they ride into the sunset for a long summer nap.
+What teachers do is *the most important.* What they’ve been through — with and without our kids — in the past couple years is… a lot.
+Let’s treat teachers like the queens and kings they are, yes?
+You don’t need to spend a lot of money to show teachers some serious appreciation as they ride into winter break for a long, cozy nap.

 Here are some ideas, including some low- and no-cost ones.

 - The only thing better than cupcakes is bite-size cupcakes.
 The Thank You gift box from Baked By Melissa does it right.
 Vegan and Gluten-free options available.

 - DIY Movie Night kit.
 Start with a large bowl or box (bonus points if it’s a popcorn box) and fill it with a gift certificate to a movie theatre along with all the accoutrements, namely popcorn supplies and all manner of candy.
 Bam.